joshua-noel/Video-DLer/README.md

-# Multiplatform Video Downloader
+# Youtube Video Downloader
-This downloader is designed to download videos from both twitter and youtube with more platforms to come.
+This downloader is designed to download videos from youtube.

 ## Installation
 1. Clone the repository